 The Screamin’ Gator Zip Line soars through the air over the breeding marsh where some of the theme park’s reptile residents hang out.
 The Gator Gauntlet delivers the same exciting experience with an accessible zipline.

-On my recent visit with my grandson, Benjamin (10), we checked out the New Stompin’ Gator Off-Road Adventure.
+On a visit with my grandson Benjamin, we checked out the Stompin’ Gator Off-Road Adventure.
 We boarded the Bonecrusher, one of three 12-foot-high custom-made, off-road monster vehicles.
 Led by hilarious guides, we stomped our way through Gatorland’s crazy characters and across the breeding marsh right alongside those big gators.
 Wide-eyed and holding on tight, Benjamin had a blast…and so did his GiGi!

 Old Town Kissimmee